-The evidence shows that Herschel Gryszpan, distraught about the fate of his family, acted alone when he shot vom Rath.
+The evidence shows that Herschel Gryszpan acted alone when he shot vom Rath.
 There is no evidence of any association between Grynszpan and LICA before the assassination.
-The LICA attorney was asked to represent him by his family and his fees were paid by contributions by Jews in the United States.
+The LICA attorney was asked to represent him by his family and his fees were paid by contributions from American Jews (among other contributors).

-There is no evidence that the pogrom was begun by “mysterious provocateurs” who were sent by “World Jewry” to stir up trouble and embarrass the Nazis.
-The German and Austrian Jews were the victims of Kristallnacht, not the perpetrators of the pogrom.
+There is no evidence that the pogrom was begun by “mysterious provocateurs” sent by “World Jewry” to stir up trouble and embarrass the Nazis.
+The German Jews and Austrian Jews were the victims of Kristallnacht, not the perpetrators of the pogrom.

 Ingrid Weckert, “’Crystal Night’ 1938: The great Anti-German spectacle,” Journal for Historical Review, Summer, 1986, p.
 15 of 17 (“Conclusion”) at www.ihr.org/jhr/v06/v06p183_Weckert.html.
 The name of her article on Kristallnacht is called “’Crystal Night’ 1938: The Great Anti-German Spectacle.”
 The emphasis is the title is mine.